e271828e/Flight.jl/prototypes/kernel/README.md

-  about the declaring type's knowledge, not the instance's: the same `"inner/sum/a"` against the same `SampledLoop` value resolves when the field is declared `::SampledLoop` and is a build error when it is declared `::L`, because deep-routing into a generically held child hard-codes one implementation.
-Immediate children are never deep, which is what lets a container's elements be addressed by their own parent while an ancestor sees only faces.
+  about the declaring type's knowledge, not the instance's: the same `"inner/sum/a"` against the same `SampledLoop` value resolves when the field is declared `::SampledLoop` and is a build error when it is declared `::L`, because deep-routing *past* a generically held child hard-codes one implementation.
+Resolving *to* one is face-level access and legal (§13.3): a route through concretely-declared structure may end at a generic child's face, and a single hop always may — which is what lets a container's elements be addressed by their parent's own declarations.
 - **Being fed is a whole-tree obligation, not a per-declaration one.** An unfed child input inside one assembly is merely awaiting a claim from above — a sibling wire, an ancestor's deep route, or an `input_connections` entry